 Non-Matriculated Graduate Student Status

 If you have a bachelor's degree and are interested in taking undergraduate or graduate courses at Stony Brook, without working toward a degree or certificate, you may apply for admission as a Non-matriculated Graduate (GSP) Student.
-The School of Professional Development admits all GSP students to the University's West Campus.
+The School of Professional Development admits all GSP students to the University's West Campus, which does not include the Health Sciences Schools ( Dentistry, Medicine, Social Welfare, Nursing, Public Health or Health Technology and Management).
+If you wish to take courses from any of the above schools, you should visit their respective websites to find out about non-matriculated study.

 General Non-Matriculated Student Guidelines